andreasabel/inCode/entry/mtl-is-not-a-monad-transformer-library.md

 If we're clever enough, we can actually imbue any arbitrary Monad `m` with rudimentary, basic, "dumb" error handling by using the `ExceptT` type.
-An `ExceptT e m` behaves *just* like our original Monad `m` in every way...except now, we have access to rudmentary implementations of side-channels of `throwError` and `catchError`.
+An `ExceptT e m` behaves *just* like our original Monad `m` in every way...except now, we have access to rudimentary implementations of side-channels of `throwError` and `catchError`.

 This is pretty useful...to be able to add short-circuiting error behavior to any